-Nature Conservancy of Canada protects site at Blooming Point
+Nature Conservancy of Canada protects important land along the Nerepis River

 The Nature Conservancy of Canada (NCC) is the nation's leading not-for-profit, private land conservation organization, working to protect our most important natural areas and the species they sustain.
-Since 1962, NCC and its partners have helped to protect more than 1.1 million hectares (2.8 million acres), coast to coast.
-The Nature Conservancy of Canada has conserved 30,000 hectares (74,000 acres) in the Atlantic Provinces.
+Since 1962, NCC and its partners have helped to protect 14 million hectares (35 million acres), coast to coast to coast, with more than 32,979 hectares (81,494 acres) in the Atlantic provinces.
 To learn more, visit natureconservancy.ca.

 - 30 -